 And it’s just super simple to set up your site and install WordPress, which is great if you have zero tech knowledge.

 4. Google Analytics

 Google Analytics is important for tracking traffic to your site, especially if you’re a new blogger and you’re still trying to nail down your niche or target audience.

 With Google Analytics, you can see where your traffic is coming from, i.e. social, organic traffic, etc. If you have a blog, you can also see which posts or pages people are visiting most.

-Your theme is what helps draw attention to your site and conveys what your brand is all about.
+Your theme is one of the most important blogging and business tools you have.
+It’s what helps draw attention to your site and conveys what your brand is all about.
 These are some of my favorite options for WordPress themes.

 5. Bluchic themes

 I’ve since switched to Hello You Designs and the Boho theme, which has a more casual vibe.
 But I love Bluchic’s options for feminine themes.
 They also run a pretty awesome blog that’s packed full of tips to help you fine-tune your site.

 6. Hello You Designs